Enhancing Cross Cultural Competency and Language Proficiency

 Atlanta Celebrates International Youth Day | UN75 | Youth 2030

-The City of Atlanta Mayor’s Office of International Affairs is committed to recognizing and highlighting the work and passion of the many young people who are leading movements, innovating and driving change to achieve a sustainable and peaceful world.
+The City of Atlanta Mayor’s Office of International & Immigrant Affairs - Welcoming Atlanta is committed to recognizing and highlighting the work and passion of the many young people who are leading movements, innovating and driving change to achieve a sustainable and peaceful world.
 In partnership with the Atlanta Global Studies Center, RCE Greater Atlanta, and the United Nations Association of Atlanta, we celebrate International Youth Day, Youth 2030, UN75, and all initiatives that provide an outlet for young leaders to mobilize and inspire action to improve their communities and realize their goals.
 Empowering youth by recognizing their voice and investing in the innovative solutions they create is the path forward for truly building a more sustainable, inclusive, and peaceful society.

 This video campaign, themed "The Future We Want", recorded young people explaining what sustainable development means to them, their social and political aspirations, and what they desire for their future.